engaging a freelancer

-Your responsibilities do include making negotiated payments for agreed-upon work, offering introductory training (which you need to provide your own staff, anyway), and providing informal feedback on performance as necessary.
+Your responsibilities do include making negotiated payments for agreed-upon work, offering any introductory training (which you need to provide your own staff, anyway) you feel might be necessary or helpful to my assignment, and providing informal feedback on performance as necessary.
 No hiring or firing headaches—and not much paperwork!

 As an independent worker, I am responsible for my own tax obligations, health insurance, and retirement details—not you or your company.
 Read on for other advantages and to see what is actually involved in the process.

 I’ve found over the years that most employers are hesitant to hire freelancers, or independent contractors, because they are worried about complicating their situations with the IRS—so let’s look at that issue first.

 If the person you are contracting to do work for you is truly a self-employed independent freelancer, you need only two forms, and both are easily downloaded from the IRS website: